Komine Castle: Bakumatsu to modern era

 In 1991, a three-story tenshu was reconstructed on the foundations of the original tenshu, and in 1994 one of the gates was restored.
 These structures (along with some of the stonework and the moats) suffered significant damage during the 2011 Tōhoku earthquake.

 An earth wall with uneven stones made up the original base of Komine Castle before it collapsed in the 1970s due to rain.
-The Japanese local government repaired it with concrete and the entire section of the repaired wall was destroyed by the earthquake in 2011 due to using concrete.
-The Japanese government then begged for photographs of the original wall from local citizens as they had no idea what it looked like to repair it to its original state.
+The local government repaired it with concrete and the entire section of the repaired wall was destroyed by the 2011 earthquake due to using concrete.
+The Japanese government then asked for photographs of the original wall from local citizens as they had no idea what it looked like to repair it to its original state.